FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

   restore_artifacts: optional(bool, default=false)
   parallel: optional(bool, default=false)
   retries: optional(int, default=0)
+  notify_on_success: optional(bool, default=false)
 ```

 `service` the name of the docker-compose.yml service to run.

 `command` if specified then this command will be run against the service; otherwise the default command for the service will be executed.

-`vars` is a hashmap of environment variables that will be available to docker-compose
+`vars` is a hashmap of environment variables that will be available to docker-compose.

 `save_artifacts` see the `run` task for description.